Learning Tractable Distributions Of Language Model Continuations: Experiments

-Concretely, we distill LTLA from Qwen2\mbox{-}VL\mbox{-}Instruct\mbox{-}2B and pair it with a log-linear toxicity model trained on RealToxicityPrompts \citep{gehman2020realtoxicityprompts}, scored with the Perspective API \citep{lees2022new}.
-The predicted future toxicity reweights the next-token distribution during decoding, providing probabilistic guidance without architectural changes.
+\paragraph{Semantic constraints in LLMs and VLMs.} For semantic control, we couple the tractable lookahead model with a log-linear toxicity classifier trained on RealToxicityPrompts and scored with the Perspective API, following \citet{YidouWengICML25}.
+We distill \textsc{LTLA} from the base model (GPT-2 Large for text; Qwen2\mbox{-}VL\mbox{-}Instruct\mbox{-}2B for images).
+During decoding, the surrogate’s predicted future toxicity provides a lookahead cost that reweights the next-token distribution.

-\emph{Baselines.} We compare against (i) default Qwen generation, (ii) prompt engineering with ``Avoid any toxic, offensive, or hateful language.'', and (iii) Monte Carlo sampling that reweights tokens using the mean sampled toxicity of $N$ continuations per step.

-\emph{Results.} As shown in Table~\ref{tab:tox_fluency}, LTLA achieves the strongest detoxification while preserving fluency.
-Under a comparable compute budget, the Monte Carlo (MC) baseline was capped at \(k{=}1\) reweighting pass per step, which still ran at approximately \(10\times\) the LTLA decoding time.
-Both methods reweight continuations to approximate the same future-toxicity query, MC by sampling and LTLA via a tractable predictive surrogate, but at equal budget the MC estimator is high variance and costly, yielding higher toxicity and lower fluency..
+On \emph{text-only detoxification}, we evaluate GPT-2 Large on RealToxicityPrompts and compare against representative controllable-generation baselines, including trained guides (GeDi, FUDGE), logit-control (PPLM), RL-style approaches (DPO), and the HMM-based controller.
+On \emph{multimodal detoxification}, we apply the same mechanism to Qwen2-VL captioning on Hateful Memes, comparing against vanilla captioning and prompt engineering.

+Table~\ref{tab:detox-summary} summarizes the main results (full baseline tables are in App.~\ref{app:detox}).
+On GPT-2, \textsc{LTLA} reduces maximum toxicity from 0.254 to 0.015 while keeping fluency and diversity comparable to the base model.
+Some RL-style or guide-based methods report very low perplexity, sometimes even lower than the base model, but this often coincides with sharply reduced diversity, suggesting ``overly fluent'' mode-collapsed continuations rather than genuinely higher-quality generations \citep{holtzman_curious_2020}.
+Relative to the standard HMM controller, \textsc{LTLA} further improves toxicity while preserving a similar fluency/diversity profile.

+On Qwen2-VL, \textsc{LTLA} reduces maximum toxicity from 0.249 to 0.188 and improves diversity, albeit with higher perplexity.
+We additionally report long-sequence detoxification in App.~\ref{app:detox} (1k-token generations with 128-step lookahead), where \textsc{LTLA} continues to reduce toxicity while keeping fluency metrics nearly stable, indicating that the benefits extend to longer contexts.

+\textbf{Minimal Overhead.} \textsc{LTLA} reuses the LM hidden state (no extra LM calls) and uses a fixed-horizon HMM with cached backward messages, so decoding adds only a vectorized one-step HMM update per token.
+Empirically on GPT-2 detoxification, this yields a near-constant per-token overhead: \textsc{LTLA} is $1.14\times$ the base LM, while guidance-style baselines are substantially slower (often $2$--$40\times$; Table~\ref{tab:detox-overhead}).